aaronicsubstances/bridge-arithmetic/README.md

 - expression evaluation (aka "substitution") involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication
-  - can include powers, roots, exponents, logarithms, trigonometry and factorial functions
+  - can include powers, roots, trigonometry, logarithms, and factorial
 - equation solving with guess and check involving mainly linear equations
   - can include univariate polynomial equations, and simultaneous equations in multiple variables